nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:
 * Using an empty `tag/` flag removes all tags of the project.
 This cannot be used with any non-empty `tag/` flags e.g. `edit-project 1 tag/ tag/painting` is not valid.
+* Using an empty `client/` flag removes the linked client of the project.
+This cannot be used with any non-empty `client/` flags e.g. `edit-project 1 client/ client/alice` is not valid.
+* Client name keywords can be separated by spaces or prefixes.
+E.g. `name/alice bob` is the same as `name/alice name/bob`
+* Invalid client name keywords will be ignored.
 * At least one field to edit must be provided.

 The steps to link to a client can be found [here](#linking-a-project-to-a-client).